inngest/website/pages/blog/_posts/2023-11-20-metrics-with-timescale.md

 Not being able to tell what’s going on was a common complaint/feedback, and on the flip side, our team was spending more time diving into our data stores to see what’s going on in order to provide the answers our users are asking.

-We completely understand the need to answer these basic questions in order for users to be successful.
-For a team of less than 10, this eats up our capacity really fast.
+We completely understand the need to answer these basic questions in order for users to be successful, but for a team of less than 10, this eats up our capacity really fast.
 So it was pretty obvious to us that we needed to do something about it very quickly.

 ## Understanding what to build

-A lot of the questions falls into 2 buckets
+A lot of the questions falls into 2 buckets,

-* Status
-  + What’s going on?
+* **Status** - What’s going on?
-* Resolution
-  + What do I need to do to get out of this?
+* **Resolution** - What do I need to do to get out of this?

 It’s almost impossible to provide a solution if you don’t know what the current status is, and to properly assess an issue, we need to understand the *what* and the *why*.

-The metrics project was a focus to expose the ***What*** of the user’s workload, as a starting point.
-The ***Why*** is usually trickier to address as there is usually some kind of context behind it.
+The metrics project was a focus to expose the ***What*** of the user’s workload as a starting point.
+The ***Why*** is usually trickier to address as there are always some kind of context behind it.

 For example, a function with a concurrency setting could be throttled because